 What countries does IDRF conduct Qurbani in?

-This year IDRF will be conducting Qurbani in Bangladesh (including Rohingya Refugees), India, Kashmir, Palestine, Yemen, Pakistan, Somalia, and Syrian and Uyghur Refugees (in Turkey), Chad, Mali, Niger, Sudan, and Canada.
-A country price table with various options is listed on our donation form.
+This year IDRF will be conducting Qurbani in Bangladesh (including Rohingya Refugees), India, Kashmir, Palestine, Yemen, Pakistan, Somalia, Sudan, Tanzania, Turkiye & Syria (including Syrian and Uyghur Refugees), Chad, Mali, Niger, Botswana, Lesotho, Malawi, Namibia, Eswatini (formerly Swaziland), Zambia, and Zimbabwe.
+A country price table with various options is listed above.

 When does the sacrifice happen?